-This function is specially designed to diagnose the vehicle electrical system, including DC or AC voltage test, resistance test.
+This function is specially designed to diagnose the vehicle electrical system, including DC or AC voltage test, continuity test, and current test.

-NOTE: Circuit Test function is only available when the tool is powered by 3.7V lithium battery solely.
+NOTE: Circuit Test function is only available when the tool is powered by built-in 3.7V lithium battery solely.
 Otherwise, it will cause incorrect results and damage the tool.